 Though I had legal custody since 2007, Mochi was abducted to Japan by his mother in June 2010.
 I have been working for his safe return home ever since.
 In April 2014, I was finally recognized as the sole custodial parent in Japan, too.
-In September 2017 the Toyama Family Court in Japan again ruled the my sole custody is legal in Japan and denied the kidnapping parent legal rights.
+In September 2017 the Toyama Family Court in Japan again ruled the my U.S. custody is legal in Japan and denied the kidnapping parent legal rights under Japanese law.
 This still hasn’t allowed Mochi to be returned home.
 I also volunteer my time as Executive Director of the U.S. based non-profit organization Bring Abducted Children Home (BAC Home) and as a founding partner in The Coalition To End International Parental Child Abduction and The Kidnapped to Japan Reunification Project.

 On October 28, 2017, I briefed The Commission on Security and Cooperation in Europe, (also known as the Helsinki Commission) on the crime of international parental child abduction.
 The briefing highlighted the need for “participating states and partners in cooperation to take strong unified action toward Japan for its ongoing violation of the spirit and intent of The Hague Abduction Convention and intentional denial of human and family rights.”